 Our fee structure

 We offer a few options when it comes to paying for your sessions with us.
-Like all psychologists we are guided by the Australian Psychological Society's schedule of recommended fees, however charge much less than this.
+Like most psychologists we are guided by the Australian Psychological Society's schedule of recommended fees.
 Our consultation fees vary depending on who you see and what you require.

-To give you a bit of an idea, face to face counselling can range from $140 per session to $165 for an after-hours session.
-Online and phone counselling sessions generally range from $100 to $120 per session.
+To give you a bit of an idea, face to face counselling can range from $150 per session to $175 for an after-hours or couples session.

 Accessing our services under Medicare